 - Read the 3-star reviews — not the 1-star or 5-star ones.
 The middle reviews are where you find the honest assessments of build quality.

-And if you're working in a small space, don't size up.
-The compact 4-drawer (#2) will look better in a small room than a full-size dresser shoved against the wall, no matter how nice the full-size one is.
+If you're working in a small space, don't size up.
+The Standifurno tall 5-drawer oak will look better in a narrow room than a wide dresser shoved against the wall, no matter how nice the wide dresser is.

 Whichever you pick, measure your room twice.
 Burl wood pieces have presence — they read bigger than their dimensions because of the visual weight of the grain.
 Leave it some breathing room.

 Looking for what to put on top of your new dresser?
-The full bedroom shop has lamps, mirrors, and the small things.
+The full bedroom shop has matching nightstands, ceramic bedside lamps, and other warm pieces.
 Or read about how to put together a cozy reading nook in a corner you already have.